fellowgeek/ohcrud/README.md

 ## Command Line Interface

-You can call OhCrud paths and endpoints from your server's command line.
-When calling an endpoint from command line OhCrud will bypass the permissions array completely.
-If the otput type is not defined, OhCrud will print a debug output in the console.
+You can call ohCRUD paths and endpoints from your server's command line.
+When calling an endpoint from command line ohCRUD will bypass the permissions array completely.
+If the otput type is not defined, ohCRUD will print a debug output in the console.
 See example output below:

 <pre>php path_to/index.php "/endpont/example/"
 </pre>